 Solution: The first step is to IGNORE the barking.
 This can be difficult I know, but remain strong.
 If you talk to your dog and tell him to “be quiet” or “stop barking” you are giving him attention and thereby reinforcing the barking behavior.
 If your dog does not get anything (has nothing reinforcing him) from a behavior he will stop that behavior, really.
 If you give him attention for the behavior some of the time he will keep trying when you are not giving him attention and on it goes.
 In some instances, like in the alert barking scenario above, you can give him a replacement behavior.
 For instance, if your dog is barking because he wants to play ball, and you also are up for a ball game, have him get his ball, bring it over, perform a few simple behaviors, maybe, sit or touch and then go have a game!
 Instead of him having to bark at you, teach him a more polite way (sit and wait with ball in mouth) to ask you to play with him.
+But be fair – make sure if your dog is barking at you that his needs have been met (he’s not hungry, needs to pee etc.).
 As always, think about how to teach your dog what TO do in a given situation instead of focusing on what not what NOT to do.

 - Fearful or Frustrated Barking – this is the barking your dog does when he is afraid or frustrated/aroused (we often call these dogs “frustrated greeters”).
 We see this barking most commonly with dogs on leash.
 Many of the leash-reactive dogs I see in my Reactive Rehab class are exhibiting a fear based reactivity.
 I know it looks like they are mean and nasty but they are usually terrified.
 We also see this when a dog is afraid of a stranger.
 The dog may charge up to the person and then start barking and backing up simultaneously.